MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

 Then select 'Default Solution', click on the 3 dots, and select 'Edit'.

 On the left list, select 'Plug-in steps', and find all the ones starting with 'Microsoft.Dynamics.AI.Plugins', ensure they are turned on.
-Also check the status of 'PreValidate: AlmHandler'. (required for import/export).
+Also check the status of :
+    - 'PreValidate: AlmHandler'. (required for import/export).
+    - 'PreValidate: isPaiEnabled'.
+    - 'ValidateAIConfiguration'
+    - 'PostOperation: CancelTraining'
+    - 'PostOperation: PublishAIConfiguration'
+    - 'PostOperation: PublishAIConfiguration Async'
+    - 'PostOperation: ScheduleRetrain'
+    - 'PostOperation: ScheduleTraining'
+    - 'PostOperation: Train'
+    - 'PostOperation: UnpublishAIConfiguration'
+    - 'PostOperation: UnscheduleTraining'

 Those must show 'On' Status , (you can select the ones turned off and do a right click on the selection, then select 'Turn On')

 On the left list , select 'Processes'